Ematerasu/VeiNet/README.md

 # Vei – Self-Play Reinforcement Learning for Scripts of Tribute

-Vei (Value-Enhanced Interferer) is a self-play reinforcement learning framework for the deck-building card game Scripts of Tribute (Tales of Tribute, ESO).
+Vei (Vectorized Embedded Intelligence) is a self-play reinforcement learning framework for the deck-building card game Scripts of Tribute (Tales of Tribute, ESO).
 It orchestrates parallel AI-vs-AI matches, logs full game trajectories, trains a policy/value network via PPO, and evaluates against reference bots.
 The objective is to build a large, high-quality dataset of gameplay and develop a robust decision-making model.

 Basically built as a Proof of Concept for future NN-enhanced approaches